Tlingit language: Dialects

-The various dialects of Tlingit can be classified roughly into two-tone and three-tone systems.
-Tongass Tlingit, however, has no tone but a four-way register contrast between short, long, glottalized, and "fading" vowels.
-(In the last type, the onset of the vowel is articulated normally but the release is murmured, essentially a rapid opening of the glottis once articulation is begun.)
+Most dialects of Tlingit can be classified into two-tone (Northern and Transitional) and three-tone (Southern) systems.
+Tongass Tlingit, however, has no tone, but rather a four-way register contrast between short, long, glottalized, and "fading" vowels.
+(In the last type, the onset of the vowel is articulated normally but the release is murmured, essentially a rapid opening of the glottis once articulation is begun, resulting in fading of volume and pitch.)

 The tone values in two-tone dialects can be predicted in some cases from the three-tone values but not the reverse.
 Earlier, it was hypothesized that the three-tone dialects were older and that the two-tone dialects evolved from them.
-However, Jeff Leer's discovery of the Tongass dialect in the late 1970s has shown that the Tongass vowel system is adequate to predict the tonal features of both the two-tone and three-tone dialects, but none of the tonal dialects could be used to predict vocalic feature distribution in Tongass Tlingit.
+However, Jeff Leer's discovery of the Tongass dialect in the late 1970s has shown that the Tongass vowel system is adequate to predict the tonal features all the other dialects, but that none of the tonal dialects could be used to predict vocalic feature distribution in Tongass Tlingit.
 Thus, Tongass Tlingit is the most conservative of the various dialects of Tlingit, preserving contrasts which have been lost in the other dialects.